capitalbr/Filter_Search/README.md

-# Hatchways App:  Front End Assessment
+# API / Filtering Example

 # How To Run The Application
 * Step 1:  npm install (in root folder);